Bueller87/Cadence-Docs/docs/00-codelabs/02-helm-deploy-postgres-elasticsearch.md

 ---
 ## Codelab: Deploy Cadence with Helm on GKE

 Ready to deploy Cadence?
 This codelab walks you through a complete, production-ready deployment using official Helm charts—no custom scripting required.
-Whether you're new to Kubernetes or an experienced platform engineer, you'll have Cadence running on GKE with PostgreSQL and Elasticsearch in under 30 minutes.
+Whether you're new to Kubernetes or an experienced platform engineer, you'll have Cadence running on GKE with PostgreSQL, Kafka, and Elasticsearch in under 30 minutes.

 We've done the heavy lifting: the Helm charts are tested, maintained, and ready to use.
 Just follow the steps, and you'll have a fully functional Cadence cluster with advanced visibility features.